kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 \approx 0.002 GB
 {% end %}
 And then we'd do \\(16/0.002 \approx 8000\\) tokens can fit into our kv cache with this GPU set up, or that we could do up to a batch size 40 where each item is 200 tokens.
 For four GPUs, we'd get \\(56/0.002 \approx 23000\\).

-> TODO: figure out why this number is so big when cohere ooms at batch size 2 of 2048 tokens, is the math wrong? am i missing factors? is cohere code broken?

 But the capacity goes a bit elsewhere.
 Though we already account for the weights, there are some other intermediate steps that take capacity, but they should be relatively negligible.